silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Testing-Results-With-Joulescope/README.md

 - Max: (4,75 + 5.0V / 2) * 0.98A ≈ 4.78W

-However, it is worth mentioning, that measured idle power consumption of our Rpi configuration, never dropped below 2 Watts.
+However, it is worth mentioning, that measured idle power of our Rpi configuration, never dropped below 2 Watts.
 Similarly, current draw never undercut 400mA and voltages lowerbound was lower than one in benchmark result, being as low as: ≈ 4.6V.
 To be more precise, down below are averages, calculated from Rpi's 10s idle data, measured with Joulescope DC Energy Analyser (Model version: JS110)